oat9002/auto-compound/README.md

 # auto-compound

-- Query and Auto compound following threshold for cake-cake pool
+- Query and Auto compound following cron for cake-cake pool

 ## Development in local